Training and Events

 Course number: ADRCE Training051 Hardelid

-Course places are limited and registration by end of January 2018 is strongly recommended.
+Course places are limited and registration by 17 April 2018 is strongly recommended.

 Summary of Course

 This course will provide participants with an understanding of how Hospital Episode Statistics (HES) data are collected and coded, their structure, and how to clean and analyse HES data.
 A key focus will be on developing an understanding of the strengths and weaknesses of HES data, how inconsistencies arise, and approaches to deal with these.
 Participants will also learn how to ensure individuals’ anonymity and confidentiality when analysing and publishing using HES.
 The course consists of a mixture of lectures and practicals for which participants will use Stata software to clean and analyse HES data.